 Mid-Atlantic Ballet frequently performs at community events such as Newark's Community Day.
 Free performances are also held in public libraries, community centers, and schools.
 If you are interested in scheduling an outreach appearance for your organization or event, please contact MAB.

-This spring, Mid-Atlantic Ballet was thrilled to continued the tradition of bringing dance to Nemours Children's Hospital.
-Click the video for a peek of the performance.
+Mid-Atlantic Ballet is thrilled to continue the tradition of bringing dance to Nemours Children's Hospital.
+Click these videos for a peek of the performances.

 Almost 600 Girl Scouts from the Newark area have already earned their Dance Badge through our special program that combines tickets to our December performance at UD's Mitchell Hall with a free Dance Badge Workshop at the MAB studio in January.

 We understand that young children just want to get up and move!
 Our popular preschool outreach program meets this need while providing youngsters with an introduction to the art of ballet.
 Following a brief introductory performance by MAB Company members, Artistic Director Patrick Korstange models basic positions, lets the kids examine pointe shoes and costume pieces, and leads the group in creative movement games.
 We come to you, and best of all, it's free!
 To schedule a program for your school, contact MAB.

 In conjunction with our performance at Nemours Hospital for Childrens on March 12, Mid-Atlantic Ballet had a toy drive for new toys and stuffed animals to give to the Child Life Department that supports the patients and families that are there.

 Thank you to everyone who donated toys and stuffed animals for the Child Life Department.
 This toy drive was to celebrate and honor the birthday and life of Lucy Marlette, who suffered from mitochondrial disease and spent a large part of her life at Nemours.
 This little girl recently passed away, but her story continues to make an impact.
 Click here if you would like to learn more about Lucy's story.